Chessplayers from 2nd-12th grades, of all abilities, are invited to play in the....

 Entry fee: Free!
-But, pre-registration is required for each Quad.
+However, pre-registration is required for each Quad.
 Sign up by 10pm the day before.

-Energy fee: Everyone, help set up tables, chairs, boards, sets, clocks, and board numbers.
+Energy fee: Everyone, help set up tables, chairs, boards, sets, clocks, board numbers, and help tape announcements to the hallway wall.
 Thanks!

 Grand Prix Prizes:

-The 2022 Hot Summer Chess Grand Prix rated tournaments are open to any 2nd-12th grade players that desire to play competitive NWSRS rated tournament games.
+The 2022 Autumn Grand Prix Quad Tournaments are open to any 2nd-12th grade players that desire to play competitive NWSRS rated tournament games.
 Beginner players are welcome!
 You need to learn the rules of chess before you arrive.
 Learn or review the rules of chess here (web page) or here (video) if you wish.
-Freshly graduated H.S. seniors are welcome to play also.

 Experienced players in the top sections will be required to record their moves, so bring a pen or pencil.
 Score sheets and sets/boards will be provided, but bring a clock if you have one.
-It's a no elimination tournament, each player can expect to play three rated games each evening.
-With the exception of the highest rated players, all players should be finished with their three games by 9:00pm.
+It's a no elimination tournament, each player can expect to play three rated games.
+With the exception of the highest rated players, all players should be finished with their three games before noon.

-Schedule for each Hot Summer Chess Grand Prix Quad tourney:
+Schedule for each Autumn Grand Prix Quad event:

 Check-in opens at 9:00am and please help with the setup, thank you!
 Check-in closes at 9:10am sharp.
 Don't be late!
 The quad format doesn't allow for late entries.

 Round 2 - 10:10 or asap

 Round 3 - 11:05 or asap